 Affiliate and exchange semester programs vary in their minimum GPA requirements anywhere from 2.5 to 3.2.
 Check individual program webpages for specific GPA requirements, or search by minimum GPA in Advanced Search.

 A small number of programs have a language requirement.
 Individual program webpages will list what (if any) foreign language requirements there may be.
 You can search by language prerequisite in Advanced Search.

 Yes, there are opportunities for financial aid through Elon and through other means.
-If you are concerned about the costs of study abroad, make sure to meet with a staff member from the Financial Planning Office (located behind Belk library) who can provide you with financial planning and financial aid information.
-You may also visit the Funding for Study Abroad page for further information.
+If you are concerned about the costs of study abroad, make sure to meet with a staff member from the Office of Financial Planning (located behind Belk library) who can provide you with financial planning and financial aid information.
+You may also visit the Financial Planning for Global Study page for further information.

 Yes, scholarships are available.
-There are need-based scholarships offered through the Isabella Cannon Global Education Center for all Elon study abroad programs (Winter Term, Summer Term, and semester programs).
+There are need-based scholarships offered through the GEC for all Elon study abroad programs (Winter Term, Summer Term, and semester programs).
 There are also other scholarships for specific study abroad programs.
-For more information on scholarship and grant opportunities, visit the Funding for Study Abroad page.
+For more information on scholarship and grant opportunities, visit the Financial Planning for Global Study page.

 Winter Term, Summer and semester study abroad applications are available in Elon Abroad.
 Peruse program webpages through Advanced Search, and click "Apply Now" on a program's brochure when you are ready to apply.
 Remember, you are only able to apply to one program per term, so do not click "Apply Now" until you are certain of your program choice.
 Once you have started an application, you may return to it anytime by logging into your Elon Abroad account.